 as is sometimes the case.
 An analysis therefore conducted of this specific batch of numbers issued reveals that proceeding

-James the number 14999 was allocated to Private Percy Shields of Harome, Yorkshire, and Chauffeur to Mr. Rowland Meyrick,
+James the number 14999 was allocated to Private Percy Shields a native of Harome, Yorkshire, Chauffeur to Mr. Rowland Meyrick

 on the Helles Memorial, Gallipoli.
 The number issued following on from James Holt, 15001, was subsequently allocated to Private

 Thomas Barnes.
-Thomas, a native of Bickerton was also to be killed in the Dardanelles Campaign aged 31 years.
-It may just
+Thomas, a native of Bickerton would also be killed in the Dardanelles Campaign aged 31 years.
+One may surmise